jeferal/point_net_suite/README.md

 ## 4. Conclusions <a name="4-conclusions"></a>
 After working with Point Cloud data, we have got the followign insights:
 * Downsampling techniques are crucial for managing large datasets while preserving essential features.
 Many of the points of DALES for example were actually the ground, if we are able to downsample the data in a way that it highlights the objects of interest, the performance of the model could improve.
 * Geometry-based information gathering is vital for maintaining structural relationships in point cloud data.

 Also, after attempting to improve the performance of PointNet and PointNet++ in heavily unbalanced datasets, we have got the following insights:
 * Addressing class imbalance is challenging but essential for robust model performance.
 Without any technique to deal with the imbalance, we have seen that the models do not learn at all the minority classes.
-After adding label smoothing, weighted loss, and effective number of samples, we were able to notice a significant improvement in the model's ability to learn the minority classes.
+After adding label smoothing and weighted loss (using several weights calculations, such as the provided method of sklearn and the effective number of samples), we were able to notice a significant improvement in the model's ability to learn the minority classes.
+We have learnt that label smoothing helps to reduce overfitting and improve model generalization, which improves a bit in the classification task.
+In the other hand, weighted loss is most helpful when dealing with imbalanced datasets, like the ones we use for semantic segmentation.

 ## 5. Bibliography <a name="5-Bibliography"></a>

+Experiment template
+**Experiment Name:**
+- Params table
+**Hypothesis:**
+- Describe the hypothesis here.
+**Experiment Setup:**
+- Describe the experiment setup here.
+**Results:**
+- Describe the results here.
+**Conclusions:**
+- Describe the conclusions here.